 A variety of high-definition flat-screen TV/video monitors are available from Gulf Stream Coach and other sources for installation in your travel trailer.
 Your travel trailer is pre-wired to accept these additions with AC outlets, a cable/satellite coaxial cable, and audio connections to the Home Theater Stereo.
 TV hookups are located adjacent to designated mounting points in the travel trailer.
-These mounting points include the structural reinforcement needed to support the TV/video monitor, and are in various locations depending upon the travel trailer floor plan.
+These mounting points include the structural reinforcement needed to support the TV, and are marked by a label.
+Location(s) depending upon the travel trailer floor plan.